apache/pulsar/docs/WebSocket.md

 ### Consumer

-Open a WebSocket session to create a producer for a specific topic:
+Open a WebSocket session to create a consumer for a specific topic:

 ```perl
 http://{serviceUrl}:8080/ws/consumer/persistent/{property}/{cluster}/{namespace}/{topic}/{subscription}